UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_16/Lab_16.md

 ## Aninmation

-This has been written for sdk 33, and core-ktx:1.8.0 so ensure you follow the steps below:
+This has been written for SDK 33, and core-ktx:1.8.0 so ensure you follow the steps below:

-1. Open the build gradle file and change your `compileSdk 34` to `compileSdk 33`, and change the `targetSdk 33` to `targetSdk 32`
+1. Open the build gradle file change your `compileSdk 34` to `compileSdk 33`, and change the `targetSdk 33` to `targetSdk 32`

 2. Navigate down to the `dependicies {...}` and change the following line from -> to: